April 30, 2024

 Be not like she who unravelleth her thread (ka-llatī naqaḍat ghazlahā), after she hath made it strong, to thin filaments, making your oaths a deceit between you because of one nation being more numerous than (another) nation.
 God only trieth you thereby, and He will explain to you on the Day of Resurrection that wherein ye differed.

-As summarized by Ibn Kathir, there are two schools of commentary on the verse.
+Ibn Kathir says there are two schools of commentary on the verse.
 One is that the woman in question is an ad hoc metaphor for anyone who would "unravel" an agreement after swearing to it, and Ibn Kathir takes this view.
-The other is that there was a madwoman at Mecca who used to undo her threads after having spun them tight (al-Farra’ says her name was Rayta), and that the Quran's first hearers would have recognized the verse's reference to this individual.
+The other is that there was an actual madwoman at Mecca who used to undo her threads after having spun them tight (al-Farra’ says her name was Rayta), and that the Quran's first hearers would have recognized the verse's reference to this individual.

 As to the meaning of ghazl, Ibn Kathir has no comment, but Ibn al-Jawzi reports conflicting views.
 Majority opinion, he says, understands ghazl as nothing more than thread spun from cotton, wool, or hair.
 Then, there are those who take it for rope.
 And then he cites Ibn Qutayba's view that this woman would spin her thread, then weave it, and then unravel that weaving, reducing it to filaments.
 This is the interpretation one might have suspected all along—namely, that the madwoman's "thread" is a metonymy for her weaving, and that, rather than untwisting strands of thread, some woven thing is what she would unravel after having made it tight.
 Bringing us at last to Penelope's famous unweaving of the shroud on Ithaca, seemingly transplanted to Mecca of the seventh century CE.